straider/coding-dojo/QuickReferenceGuide/Chapter 09 - Objects.md

 An object has state, kept by its attributes, and behavior, declared in its methods.
 Therefor objects are also called smart data structures.

+> **Duck Typing** means an object type is defined by what it can do, not by what it is.
+Duck Typing refers to the tendency of being less concerned with the class of an object and more concerned with what methods can be called on it and what operations can be performed on it.

 ## 9.1.
 Classes

 > In Ruby, classes are never closed: you can always add methods to an existing class.
 This applies to the classes you write as well as the standard, built-in classes.
 All you have to do is open up a class definition for an existing class, and the new contents you specify will be added to whatever's there.